RudiHansen/CCComputer/README.md

 I would like the computer to send me a notification on my phone, when ewer the Turtle is stuck, or done working.
 So I need the computer to save a file when there is a notification, and then use powerShell to send a notification.
 Look at the C:\Spil\SendNotificationIFTTTT.ps1 example.
+I am having some problems with the Phone notifications, so perhaps I should make a program for the computer instead that notifies me, like the TestDisplay program I already made.

 Make it possible when dividing jobs to multiple turtles, to select if they should work horizontally or vertically.